 The Justice40 initiative seeks to devote 40% of federal investments in covered programs to benefit disadvantaged communities.
-The GVI plans significant investments in water, sewer, and broadband which will provide critical funding that qualifies under the Justice40 initiative to secure environmental justice and spur economic opportunity for disadvantaged communities as defined by Executive Order M-21-28 (July 20, 2021).
-All planned projects, totaling \$122 million, will benefit disadvantaged communities as defined by the Justice40 initiative.
+The GVI plans significant investments in water, sewer, and broadband which will provide critical funding that qualifies under the Justice40 initiative to secure environmental justice and spur economic opportunity for disadvantaged communities as defined by Executive Order M-

+21-28 (July 20, 2021).
+All planned projects, totaling \$53 million, will benefit disadvantaged communities as defined by the Justice40 initiative.
 The GVI is presuming that the entire USVI community is considered a disadvantaged community per the Justice40 Interim Guidance (M-21-28)2.

 Rather than attempt to use the geospatial Climate and Economic Justice Screening Tool (CEJST)3, the GVI defined its disadvantaged community as being a "geographically disbursed" population sharing "common conditions."
-The GVI chose this method, in part, because according to the CEJST, data on U.S.
+The GVI chose this method, in part, because according to the CEJST, data on U.S. Territories is limited and because the USVI has a very large and geographically disbursed disadvantaged community.